 What to expect from the Makita BCL180W?

-The Makit BCL180W is lightweight and charges really fast (only around 15 minutes) which is great if you have kids at home and need to spot clean messes they make but don’t have time to wait hours to fully charge.
-Other models even those with lithium batteries will need at least 5 hours to fully charge.
+The Makit BCL180W is lightweight and charges fast (only around 15 minutes), which is excellent if you have kids at home and need to spot clean messes they make but don’t have time to wait hours to charge fully.
+Other models, even those with lithium batteries, will need at least 5 hours to charge fully.

 It can be used to replace a broom and dustpan since it won’t take up a lot of space in the cabinet – take note that the charger is quite bulky.

 - Gets up to 10 minutes of continuous use from a fully charged 18-volt lithium-ion battery

 - Comes with a crevice tool, extension wand, and floor nozzle

 - Strong suction for fast and efficient cleaning

 - Has a bag-less 2-stage filtration system